xplshn/pelf/README.md

 - `"app_dir"`: This is the directory where the desktop files extracted from .AppBundles will be copied to by `pelfd`.
 By default, it is set to `"~/.local/share/applications"`. `.desktop` files provide information about the application, such as its name, icon, and command to execute.
 By default, it is set to `"~/.local/share/applications"`, which is the standard location for application shortcuts on modern Unix clones.
 - `"probe_extensions"`: This is an array of file extensions that `pelfd` will look for when probing the specified directories.
 By default, it is set to `[".AppBundle", ".blob"]`, meaning the daemon will only consider files with these extensions as AppBundles.
 (CASE-SENSITIVE)
 - The "tracker" object in the config file is used to store information about the tracked AppBundles, this way, when an AppBundle is removed, its files can be safely "uninstalled", etc.

+### Editions!
+.AppBundles may come archived with different formats or encodings.
+For example, the included `pelf_small` edition, will create bundles without using base64 and using GZIP directly with -9, for the best available compression, it may even end up being faster, due to avoiding base64.
+Remember to ALWAYS signal which edition a bundle was made with by adding it to the bundle's name!
+For example, .raw.AppBundle if your PELF tool was patched/modified to remove base64 encoding, .small.AppBundle if you used the pelf_small example included here.

 ## Contributing
 Contributions to PELF are welcome!
 If you find a bug or have a feature request, please open an Issue.
 For direct contributions, fork the repository and submit a pull request with your changes.